-I hope we can count on your help and I look forward to hearing from you.
+I hope we can count on your support and I look forward to hearing from you.
 Your support will help Wikipedia share and preserve open knowledge for not only ourselves but for future generations.
-Please do also share with your colleagues and encourage them to support these changes.
+Please do also share with your colleagues and encourage them to support change.